 - Engineer; repair and re-supply ready heroes of the battlefield.

-- Lancer; armour-piercing lance trained heavies, able to take out tanks.
+- Lancer; armor-piercing lance trained heavies, able to take out tanks.

 Using each of these in their respectively trained methods is greatly beneficial, such as using snipers to take out the toughest enemies from afar or calling in an engineer to repair a vehicle.

 Vehicles are a new addition to the Valkyria Chronicles series with this installment and are an extremely powerful tool on the battlefield; some can venture out where units cannot and some can be set up like a mobile command center.